Sunday, December 22, 2024

 Repeat business

 Sam Riddle started his home-building company after working as chief appraiser with First Federal Savings & Loan.
 "I wanted to build for years and my father said, 'If you're ever going to do it you better do it now'," Sam says.
-When he IMG 0023Andrew and Sam Riddle. plunged in, fellow builders made a prediction.
+When he plunged in, fellow builders made a prediction.
 "They told me if you make it five years you would have it made," he says.
 "So I made it five years and I found out what that meant — too embarrassed to quit."

 He never did quit, making it four decades as a custom-home builder and remodeler.
 "The customer relation is the most rewarding part of it," he says.
 He estimates that the company has built 85 to 90 homes in Henderson, Buncombe, Transylvania and Polk counties.